Human trafficking

 Period of reflection

 A period of reflection is a residence permit that is valid for six months.
 It is not renewable.
 You can be granted such a residence permit to help you break free from your circumstances, to get back on your feet and escape the influence of the traffickers.
 If you wish, you can also get help to report your traffickers to the authorities.
+To apply for a period of reflection, you must meet in person at your local police station.

 Limited residence permit

 If it is necessary for you to stay in Norway while the police are investigating the ringleaders, or during the court case, you can be granted a limited residence permit for up to one year.
 This permit can be renewed if necessary for the investigation or the court case.
+To apply for a limited residence permit, you must meet in person at your local police station.

 Residence permits for witnesses in human trafficking cases